Fbisinger/WebSerialLiteEth/README.md

 # WebSerialLite

-WebSerial is a Serial Monitor for ESP8266 & ESP32 Microcontrollers that can be accessed remotely via a web browser.
+WebSerialEth is a Serial Monitor for ESP32 Microcontrollers, combined with W5500 Ethernet controller, that can be accessed remotely via a web browser.
 Webpage is stored in program memory of the microcontroller.

 ## Preview